Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 0x02, 0x02, 0x00, 0x04, 0x0A, 0x03
 ```

-#### <a name="appendixB"></a> Appendix B: Sample Message Flow for IOX-USB & IOX-RS232
+#### Appendix B: Sample Message Flow for IOX-USB & IOX-RS232

  ![]({{site.baseurl}}/hardware/addon-protocols/rs232-usb_0.png)

 #### Appendix C: Using Binary Data Messages to Transfer MIME Data

 MIME-type data can be transferred from an external device to the server via the GO device.
-The Message Flow is similar to that outlined in [Appendix B](#appendixB), with the following variations:
+The Message Flow is similar to that outlined in [Appendix B](#appendix-b-sample-message-flow-for-iox-usb--iox-rs232), with the following variations:
-1. Third-Party Data Message is instantiated as Binary Data Packet Containing MIME Type Data, whose format is [such](#mimeDataPacket)
+1. Third-Party Data Message is instantiated as Binary Data Packet Containing MIME Type Data, whose format is [such](#binary-data-packets-containing-mime-type-data)
 2. Data Acknowledge Message is instantiated as Binary Data Response (0x22)
-3. After the last Binary Data Response, add a Binary Data Packet Containing MIME Type Acknowledge, whose format is [such](#mimeDataAck).
+3. After the last Binary Data Response, add a Binary Data Packet Containing MIME Type Acknowledge, whose format is [such](#binary-data-packet-containing-mime-type-acknowledge).
 Once the complete payload of the MIME message is successfully received by MyGeotab, a MIME ACK will be sent back to the GO device.

 MIME-type data will be saved as a MIME-type blob on the server.
 The blob can be accessed through the software SDK as a [TextMessage](https://geotab.github.io/sdk/software/api/reference/#T:Geotab.Checkmate.ObjectModel.TextMessage).
 The SDK can also be used to send MIME-type data from the server to an external device connected to a GO device.